pdaos/Excel-Projects/README.md

 To simplify the data migration process, I created this template.
 It allows you to take your QuickBooks general ledger and the chart of accounts from your new platform, then automatically generates a file for upload.
 This way, you can transfer all your historical financial data with a simple copy-paste method—eliminating the need for hours of manual data entry.</p1>

+<H2>Business Operations</H2>
+<h3>Timesheet</h3>
+<p>This timesheet template enables users to track their worked hours in relation to specific projects.
+To ensure data accuracy, fields are restricted to their appropriate data types - dates can only contain dates, times can only contain times, and no invalid entries are allowed.
+The Finance sheet detects overtime hours and calculates overtime payout based on the time entry.
+<b>Important:</b> This is intended as a temporary solution.
+For compliance and best practices, I strongly recommend using a dedicated HR or payroll platform for any official HR and payroll-related tracking.</p>